-By choosing store brand over name brand, I’m able to save at up to $50 a week on my groceries.
+By choosing store brand over name brand, I'm able to save up to $50 a week on my groceries.
 That comes out to about $200 per month saved, or $2,400 per year.
 If you were to invest that $2,400 each year and get a 5% return, you will have an extra $304,000 in 40 years.
-Yeah…. give me store brand ANY day.
+Yeah…give me store brand any day.

-What other tips, tricks, or hacks do you know of for saving money at the store?
+What other tips, tricks, or hacks do you know of to save money on groceries?
 Let us know in the comments!

 Other Articles You May Like: